Skip to Content

 • Participants will also participate in a 360° feedback process that includes an individual coaching session to create a personal SWOT and an Individual Development Plan based upon the 360° feedback process, other program assessment results and ongoing coaching conversations.

-A non‐refundable fee of $700 is charged to the department if the applicant is selected to participate.
-This fee is used solely to cover Emerging Leaders Program expenses including speaker fees, training materials, assessments and other costs.
+non‐refundable fee of $500 is charged to the department if the applicant is selected to participate.
+This fee is used solely to cover ELP expenses including speaker fees, training materials, assessments and other costs.

-Attendance Requirement: 85% session attendance is required for successful ELP completion.
+Attendance Requirement: at least 85% session attendance is required for successful ELP completion.
 Please apply another year if you cannot commit to the dates below.

 All sessions will be held in-person at 1600 Hampton Street, Suite 101 unless otherwise noted.
-Sessions will not be recorded nor streamed for off-site viewing.
+Sessions will not be streamed nor recorded for off-site/remote viewing.

 Session Date Time